conorrussomanno/BodyElectric--S16/Week-1/README.md

 --

-* Start thinking about what you want to do this semeste for your Final Project.
-You'll want something to bring to your team members next week.
+* Start thinking about what you want to do for your Final Project.
+You'll want some ideas to bring to your team members next week.

 --